 In short, surgeries are always covered by Prudent Pet under their appropriate plans unless they are the result of a pre-existing condition or otherwise not eligible for coverage.

-Routine check-ups: Reimbursement for certain scheduled exams offered with Basic & Prime Preventive Care add-ons.
+- Routine check-ups: Reimbursement for certain scheduled exams offered with Wellness coverage add-on

-As stated, the amount of coverage depends on if you choose an Accident-Only or Accident & Illness plan, and whether you include a Preventive Care add-on for a little more cost.
+As stated, the amount of coverage depends on if you choose an Accident-Only or Accident & Illness plan, and whether you include a Wellness Coverage add-on for a little more cost.